Smellbow/wizordum-mapping-guide/README.md

 # Wizordum-mapping-guide

-A place to store "how to" guides and examples on using the Wizordum map editor to work in tandem with the official documentation.
-We aim to offer expanded guidance on topics that some new mappers might need more help understanding and also be a good reminder for old heads too! 🙂

-To begin with many section may not exist yet but will be added when time permits.
+To begin with many section **may not exist yet** but will be added when time permits.
 If youd like to help out reach out to me on the wizordum discord.

 ![Example Map Screenshot](images/dummy-map-screenshot.png)
 *Above: A placeholder screenshot—swap with a real one when ready!*